 For this work a Development Consent for the use of the building is a prerequisite to the submission of a Building Information Certificate.

 Any application for a Building Information Certificate to regularise unauthorised building work must be accompanied by a current Identification Survey Report as well as professionally drawn plans, elevations, sections and specifications detailing the works as detailed in Schedule 1 of the Environmental Planning and Assessment Regulation 2000 for the lodgement of a Construction Certificate.

 The standard for the plans and details for the works are not less than that required by the legislation if Consent for the work had been sought before it was constructed.

 Additionally and depending on the work, other documentation, including but not limited to Structural Engineers Certification, Plumbing and Draining Certification and Fire Safety Certificates may be required to enable proper assessment of any application.

 It is important to note that the determination of any Building Information Certificate does not prevent Council taking action for any breaches of legislation in accordance with Council's Enforcement and Compliance Policy.

 In order to determine an application for a Building Information Certificate, Council will inspect the building and review relevant Council records and documentation submitted as part of the application.

 Further information may be requested to enable Council to issue the Building Information Certificate.

-An additional assessment fee will be payable if we need to carry out more than one inspection, or if the floor area of the overall building is greater than that stated in the application.
+An additional assessment fee will be payable if more than one inspection is required, or if the building is a Residential Flat Building, a Commercial or Industrial Building and the overall floor area of the building is greater than that stated in the application.